btvoidx/mint/README.md

 // Create an emitter
 e := new(mint.Emitter) // or &mint.Emmiter{}

-// Subscribe to MyEvent
-ch, off := mint.On[MyEvent](e)
-defer off() // don't forget to unsubsribe after!

-for event := range ch {
+// Create a consumer
+func OnMyEvent(MyEvent) {
-	// do something with event!
+	// do stuff with the value
 }

+// Subscribe
+off := mint.On(e, OnMyEvent)
+defer off() // don't forget to unsubsribe later!

 // ...